-This will be achieved by the Ozo-Pure 30 system which will be installed in to the building and will provide a chemical-free purification solution for all water sources to independently verified drinking water standards.
+This will be achieved by the Free Flush Hydroinfinity system which will be installed in to each of the units and will provide a chemical-free purification solution for all water sources to independently verified drinking water standards.

 Because Ozone Technology is a chemical-free process (no chlorine or fluoride is used), no carcinogenic THMs (Trihalomethanes) are created, guaranteeing a 24/7 365-day sustainable supply of pure, clean, fresh water.